6 Common Bad Posture Symptoms: Are You Suffering from Poor Posture?

 6. Back/ neck pain

-Poor posture leads to muscular imbalances and can result in pain, particularly throughout the upper body.
 For instance, a forward head carriage increases the workload through the neck and upper back muscles to hold the ‘increased’ weight of the head against gravity.
 Over time, this causes stiffness in joints and strain through the neck and upper back muscles, resulting in pain.

 The Fix

-Break up the length of time you spend sitting, do neck and upper back stretches throughout the day, and talk to your physiotherapist about strengthening exercises to help you maintain good posture.
-Try to be mindful of your posture and correct often, ensuring there is a gentle curve through your neck, upper back and lower back so that your head sits directly on top of your shoulders and trunk.
-(Head here for postural tips when sitting and standing.)
+Try to be mindful of your posture and correct it often.
+Ensure there is a gentle curve through your neck, upper back, and lower back so that your head sits directly on top of your shoulders and trunk.
+(Head here for postural tips when sitting and standing).